dwatteau/scummtr/FAQ.md

 More information: <https://support.apple.com/en-us/HT202491>.

+### When I run the macOS binary, I have a "Bad CPU type" error

+You may have downloaded an incorrect version for your macOS system.

+Two macOS archives are usually provided (except for the earliest ScummTR releases):

+* `scummtr-X.X.X-macos.zip`: this is for macOS 10.9 (Mavericks) and newer.
+The binaries are compatible with Intel 64-bit CPUs and Apple silicon.
+* `scummtr-X.X.X-oldmacos.zip`: this is intended for macOS 10.4 (Tiger) until macOS 10.8 (Mountain Lion), although it may also work until Mojave.
+The binaries are compatible with Intel 32-bit CPUs and PowerPC CPUs.
+This version has **no 64-bit binaries**.

+Try using the binaries from the other achive if you have any problem.

 ### The MS-DOS binaries give me a "No DPMI" error

 The symptom is a `Load error: no DPMI - Get csdpmi*b.zip` message.